The Arch, near Aberystwyth

 The toilets are open at all times.

-The Riverside Walk is occasionally closed due to flooding.
+The Riverside Walk is closed during the summer and may be closed at other times due to flooding.

-Cors Caron National Nature Reserve is about two miles north of Tregaron on the B4343.
+Cors Caron National Nature Reserve is about 2 miles north of Tregaron.

 It is in the county of Ceredigion.